Roberto Ayala: Racing Club

 On 30 December, Ayala retired from professional football.
 On 21 December 2011, Ayala was hired as a football coordinator at Racing Club.
 In September 2013, a new management arrived, and Ayala was released on 19 September 2013.

 Valencia CF

 In December 2013, Ayala was hired as a technical director / sport director for Valencia, where he was going to be the responsible for the whole South American area.
 The role also involved him scouting in that area to find young talents.
 He left the club in the middle of 2015.

 Argentina

-On 10 January 2019, Ayala joined the technical staff of the Argentina national football team as a field assistant of manager Lionel Scaloni.
+In January 2019, Ayala joined the technical staff of the Argentina national team as a field assistant of manager Lionel Scaloni.

+2026 FIFA World Cup incident

+Following the 2026 World Cup final, Ayala approached Spain player, Dani Olmo, and made physical contact with him.
+FIFA announced an investigation into his conduct during the post-match incidents.

+Ayala acknowledged pushing Olmo, saying: "We have to put an end to this matter and leave it at that.
+That is why I say I take responsibility, because it was just a push, no more.
+It was not a punch as they claim.
+It was just a push, no more, and the matter ended there."
+He described the incident as a "reaction to something he said," said that he would "apologize to him personally" and added that "This has happened thousands of times."

+Olmo said Ayala was lying in justifying the punch as a reaction and that he did not need his apology.

+On 29 July, FIFA opened proceedings, and on 21 August, the FIFA Disciplinary Committee found Ayala had breached article 14 paragraph 1(i) of the FIFA Disciplinary Code by committing one count of assault and imposed a three-match suspension and a fine of USD 30,000.

 Style of play

-Regarded as one of the best and most accomplished defenders of his generation, Ayala was mainly known for his ability in the air and tenacious tackling, and also stood out for his leadership and consistency throughout his career.
+Regarded as an accomplished defender, Ayala was mainly known for his ability in the air and tackling.
 A complete defender, he was also noted for his speed, ability on the ball, and passing accuracy as a centre-back.

+Ayala was an Argentine team official at the 2026 FIFA World Cup.